PedroHRPaulino/Netflix-Login-Screen-with-HTML-and-CSS/README.md

 # Netflix-Login-Screen-with-HTML-and-CSS
- Recriei a página de login da Netflix utilizando HTML e CSS
+ Recreated the Netflix login page using HTML and CSS